-But if any of us fall in love with your tune, we’ll publish it on our Listening Post here that weekend so you can get honest feedback from our music-loving readers.
+But if any of us fall in love with your track, we’ll publish it on our Listening Post here that weekend so you can get honest feedback from our music-loving readers.
 And if I personally adore it, it’ll get shortlisted for my BBC Introducing Mixtape on 6 Music – so long as it’s also been sent to bbc.co.uk/introducing/uploader.

 Soundtrack to this video: Les Waters “Boiled Eggs and Nuts” and Candy Panic Attack “Operator”.